-Tariff class: Stan dard Asset Customers (SAC) Tariff: Residential Time of Use (Tariff code: 8900) Tariff description This tariff is limited to existing residential customers who were assigned to this tariff as at 30 June 2020.
-Opt in / opt out arrangements This tariff is closed to new customers Existing customers will be able to remain on this tariff and, should they choose to, will be able to request to be reassigned to the Residential Flat tariff.
-Tariff components and Fixed charge: \$/day applies to each energised connection point for each day in the billing period application Volume charge: A variable charge, calculated in \$/kWh, with different prices applying to the energy used at a connection point at different times of the day The following time periods apply to volume charges: Peak: 4pm to 8pm on weekdays Shoulder: 7am to 4pm and 8pm to 10pm on weekdays; 7am to 10pm on weekends Off-peak: 10pm to 7am on weekdays and weekends Tariff: Business Time of Use (Tariff code: 8800) Tariff description This tariff is limited to existing small business customers who were assigned to this tariff at 30 June 2020.
-Opt in / opt out This tariff is closed to new customers arrangements Existing customers will be able to remain on this tariff and, should they choose to, will be able to request to be reassigned to the Small Business Flat tariff or the WIFT.
-Tariff components and application Fixed charge: \$/day applies to each energised connection point for each day in the billing period Volume charge: A variable charge, calculated in \$/kWh, with different prices applying to the energy used at a connection point at different times of the day The following time periods apply to volume charges: Peak: 7am to 9pm on weekdays Off-peak: 9pm to 7am on weekdays; anytime on weekends
+Tariff class: Standard Asset Customers (SAC) Tariff: Residential Time of Use (Tariff code: 8900) Tariff description This tariff is limited to existing residential customers who were assigned to this tariff as at 30 June 2020.
+Opt in / opt out This tariff is closed to new customers arrangements Existing customers will be able to remain on this tariff and, should they choose to, will be able to request to be reassigned to the Residential Flat tariff.
+Tariff components and application Fixed charge: \$/day applies to each energised connection point for each day in the billing period Volume charge: A variable charge, calculated in \$/kWh, with different prices applying to the energy used at a connection point at different times of the day The following time periods apply to volume charges: Peak: 4pm to 8pm on weekdays Shoulder: 7am to 4pm and 8pm to 10pm on weekdays; 7am to 10pm on weekends Off-peak: 10pm to 7am on weekdays and weekends Tariff: Business Time of Use (Tariff code: 8800) Tariff This tariff is limited to existing small business customers who were assigned to this tariff at 30 June description 2020.

-Tariff class: Standard Asset Customers (SAC) Tariff description This tariff is limited to existing small business customers who were on assigned to this tariff as at 30 June 2020.
-Opt in / opt out arrangements This tariff is closed to new customers Existing customers will be able to remain on this tariff and, should they choose to, will be able to request to be reassigned to the Small Business Transitional Demand (NTC3800), Small Business Demand (NTC3600) or Small Business ToU Energy (NTC6800) tariff.
-Tariff components and application Fixed charge: \$/day applies to each energised connection point for each day in the billing period Volume charge: A flat volume charge, \$/kWh, applies based on kWh energy usage in the billing period Demand charge: A monthly charge calculated as \$/kW/month, based on the maximum kVA demand measured as a single peak over a 30-minute period, in the peak demand charging window/timeframe.
+Tariff class: Sta ndard Asset Customers (SAC) Opt in / opt out arrangements This tariff is closed to new customers.
+Existing customers will be able to remain on this tariff and, should they choose to, will be able to Tariff request to be reassigned to the Small Business Flat tariff or the WIFT.
+Fixed charge: \$/day applies to each energised connection point for each day in the billing period and application Volume charge: A variable charge, calculated in \$/kWh, with different prices applying to the energy used at a connection point at different times of the day.
+The following time periods apply to volume charges: Peak: 7am to 9pm on weekdays Off-peak: 9pm to 7am on weekdays; anytime on weekends Tariff: Small Business Demand (Tariff code: 7100) Tariff description This tariff is limited to existing small business customers who were on assigned to this tariff as at 30 June 2020.
+Opt in / opt out arrangements This tariff is closed to new customers.
+Existing customers will be able to remain on this tariff and, should they choose to, will be able to request to be reassigned to the Small Business Transitional Demand (NTC3800), Small Business Demand (NTC3600) or Small Business ToU Energy (NTC6800) tariff.
+Tariff Fixed charge: \$/day applies to each energised connection point for each day in the billing period and application Volume charge: A flat volume charge, \$/kWh, applies based on kWh energy usage in the billing period Demand charge: A monthly charge calculated as \$/kW/month, based on the maximum kVA demand measured as a single peak over a 30-minute period, in the peak demand charging window/timeframe.
 Peak demand window: 9am to 9pm on workdays